cdriehuys/chathandriehuys.com/content/blog/posts/my-intro-to-home-networking/index.md

 blocked.
 Everybody on the network uses ad-blockers, and yet in the three days the Pi-hole has been running, it has blocked over 1,800 queries.

-{{< figure caption="Pi-hole statistics after the first three days."
+{{< img caption="Pi-hole statistics after the first three days."
            src="pi-hole-stats.png" >}}

 The Raspberry Pi was also added to the network in a highly organized and professional manner:

-{{< figure caption="The network closet where the fiber line enters the apartment.
+{{< img caption="The network closet where the fiber line enters the apartment.
 Includes the network box, a switch, a Philips Hue controller, and now a Pi-hole."
            src="network-closet.jpg" >}}

 ## Caveats